k-basinski/music_therapy/00_intro.md

 - kbas.gumed.edu.pl
 - kbas.gumed.edu.pl/music_therapy

-### Office hours

-- Wednesdays, 10 - 11:30 AM
-- Ul.
-Tuwima 15, 3rd floor, room 312

 ### Course info

-- Wednesdays, 2:15pm - 4:30pm:
+- Mondays, 2:00pm - 4:15pm:
-	- February 26th
-	- March 4th
-	- March 11th
+	- November 30th
-	- March 25th
+	- December 7th
-	- April 1st
+	- December 14th
+	- December 21st (?)
-- Room CMN_1/D/02
+	- January 11th
+	- January 18th (?)
+- Same Zoom meeting everytime

 ### To recieve credit, you need to...

-- Attend classes (you can miss one)
+- Attend classes (if you miss, you'll need to make up for it)
-- Make a presentation in groups of 2-3
+- Make a presentation

+### Presentations

+- About 15-20 min.
+- In groups of 3-4
+- One representative sends me an email with your names and topic
+- I'm going to send over a paper

 ### Presentations topics